dymmond/lilya/docs/templates.md

 ```python
 {!> ../docs_src/templates/template.py !}
 ```
+### Templates response parameter
+The get_template_response function expects the following arguments:

+- `request`: (required): The HTTP request object.
+- `name`: (required): The name of the template to render.
+Any additional arguments or keyword arguments provided will be passed directly to the template as content.
+This allows you to include dynamic data in the template rendering process.
+You can pass these arguments either as keyword arguments or positional arguments, depending on your preference.

 !!! warning
     It's imperative to include the incoming request instance as part of the template context.